-Transport for NSW is carrying out major essential maintenance work to ensure the safe and reliable operation of the bridge.
+Transport for NSW has completed major essential maintenance work to ensure the safe and reliable operation of the bridge.

 Stockton Bridge is located on Nelson Bay Road, over the Hunter River in the Newcastle local government area (LGA) and Newcastle electorate.

 Stockton Bridge is a four lane, 23 span concrete arch bridge which provides a vital link over the Hunter River.
 The 1,024 metre bridge is the main transport route between Newcastle and the Tilligery and Tomaree peninsulas in Port Stephens.
 More than 19,000 vehicles travel across the bridge each day and 5 per cent of these vehicles are heavy vehicles.

 Monday 1 November 2021 marks 50 years since Stockton Bridge opened to traffic.

 Prior to its construction, a vehicular ferry service operated between Newcastle and Stockton.
 Construction started on the bridge in 1968 to meet increased traffic from rapid urban, industrial and tourist development in Newcastle and Port Stephens.

 The bridge was designed by the Department of Main Roads and has a 30 metre clearance for shipping and a central footway.
 23,000 cubic yards of concrete together with 600 tonnes of high tensile steel and 2,500 tonnes of steel reinforcement were used to construct the bridge, at a cost of $6.5 million.